 - Aid recovery from surgery or trauma;

 - Assist with any “-itis” or inflammatory condition such as sinusitis, arthritis, tendonitis, sprain etc

 - Provide relaxation and stress relief

 - Promote a sense of well being

 Amanda is qualified in Lymphatic Drainage.
-Please phone 6247 0662 to book an appointment with one of these Practitioners.
+Please phone 6247 0662 to book an appointment.